expfactory/expfactory.github.io/pages/2-customize.md

 | EXPFACTORY_LOGS | /scif/logs | NA | folder to store `expfactory.log` in |
 | EXPFACTORY_COLORIZE | true | NA | print colored debugging to the screen |
 | EXPFACTORY_SERVER | localhost | NA | the server address, usually localhost is appropriate |

+Note that bases for expfactory were initially provided on [Docker Hub](https://hub.docker.com/r/vanessa/expfactory-builder/tags) and have moved to [Quay.io](https://quay.io/repository/vanessa/expfactory-builder?tab=tags).
+Dockerfiles in the repository that use the expfactory-builder are also updated.
+If you need a previous version, please see the tags on the original Docker Hub.

 ## Expfactory wants Your Feedback!
 The customization process is very important, because it will mean allowing you to select variable stimuli, lengths, or anything to make a likely general experiment specific to your use case.
 To help with this, please [let us know](https://www.github.com/expfactory/expfactory/issues) your thoughts.